fraunhoferfokus/acsl-by-example/StandardAlgorithms/README.txt

     The timeout for coq.
 This timeout is scaled in the same way WP_TIMEOUT is.

-WP_ALT_ERGO_STEPS (10000)
-    The number of steps alt-ergo runs for before it is aborted.

 WP_PROCESSES (1)
     The number of provers to run in parallel.